Warning

 (no additional 5HT3 given)

-Evidence (ASCO guidelines) suggests palonosetron is superior to ondansetron or granisetron during period of 24–120 hours post SACT but non-significant difference in first 24 hours therefore good if delayed emesis a particular problem.
+Palonosetron may be superior to ondansetron or granisetron during period of 24 – 120 hours post-SACT but non-significant difference in first 24 hours.
+Therefore good if delayed emesis is a particular problem

 Prochlorperazine